BleachDev/BleachHack/README.md

 Download the project
 Start A Command Prompt in the BleachHack-Fabric folder
-If you are on windows, run the command:
+Generate the configuration for your IDE
+Windows Users

+Eclipse
 > gradlew genEclipseRuns eclipse

-Or if you are on linux:
+Idea
+> gradlew genSources idea

+Linux
+Mark gradlew as executable
+> chmod +x ./gradlew

+Eclipse
-> bash ./gradlew genEclipseRuns eclipse
+> ./gradlew genEclipseRuns eclipse

+Idea
+> ./gradlew genSources idea

 Start a new workspace in eclipse
 Click File > Import... > Gradle > Gradle Project